Abdelfattaah/VIDEO-CHAT-USING-DJANGO/README.md

 3 - Update Agora credentals and use yours
 In order to use this project you will need to replace the agora credentials in views.py and streams.js.

 Create an account at agora.io and create an app.
 Once you create your app, you will want to copy the appid & appCertificate to update views.py and streams.js.
-If you have questions about where to get your app I'd recommend referencing this link `https://youtu.be/HX6AM_1-jNM?t=88`
+If you have questions about where to get your app I'd recommend referencing this link <br> `https://youtu.be/HX6AM_1-jNM?t=88`

 4 - Start the server
 `<python manage.py runserver>`

 #### Refrences:
-Thanks to `Dennis Ivy` `https://www.youtube.com/watch?v=Oxnz8Us1QAQ`
+Thanks to `Dennis Ivy` <br>
+`https://www.youtube.com/watch?v=Oxnz8Us1QAQ`